Jinshin War: Background

-However, there was another candidate who was as excellent as Ōtomo: the emperor's younger brother, Prince Ōama, who was as equally capable.
-His reputation was much greater than Ōtomo's because he was of higher birth and was more suitable to be the next emperor.
-This was a major cause of the trouble that was to come. Ōtomo was also known for his martial prowess.
+However, there was another candidate who was as excellent as Ōtomo: the emperor's younger brother, Prince Ōama, who was equally capable.
+His reputation was much greater than Ōtomo's because he was of higher birth and thus more suitable to be emperor.
+This was a major cause of the subsequent trouble. Ōtomo was also known for his martial prowess.

 In 670, Emperor Tenji grew ill.
-Realizing he would not live much longer, he wished that, after his death, the Imperial Dynasty would pass to his favorite son, Prince Ōtomo, who was appointed as the first Daijō-daijin (Chancellor of the Realm) in 671.
-Because Ōtomo's greatest rival was Ōama, the emperor attempted to drive his brother away; he invited the prince to his bedroom and asked if Ōama had an intention to take the throne.
+Realizing he would not live much longer, he wished that, after his death, the throne would pass to his favorite son, Prince Ōtomo, who was appointed as the first Daijō-daijin (Chancellor of the Realm) in 671.
+Because Ōtomo's greatest rival was Ōama, the emperor attempted to drive the younger brother away; he invited the prince to his bedroom and asked if Ōama had an intention to take the throne.
 If Ōama answered yes, the emperor would have arrested and punished him as a traitor.
-However, the prince was clever enough to know his trick, and answered that he had no will to succeed the throne, wanting rather that Ōtomo be the next emperor.
-He added that he wanted to become a monk instead of inheriting the throne and would retire to a temple in Yoshino.
-Because there were no reasons to punish Ōama, the emperor accepted the prince's proposal: The next day, Ōama departed to Yoshino along with Tenji's daughter, Princess Uno-no-Sarara (the future Empress Jitō), to became a monk.
+However, the prince was clever enough to see through the trick and answered that he had no will to succeed to the throne, preferring that Ōtomo be the next emperor.
+He added that he wanted to become a Buddhist monk instead of inheriting the throne and would retire to a temple in Yoshino, Nara.
+Because there were no reasons to punish Ōama, the emperor accepted the prince's proposal.
+The next day, Ōama departed for Yoshino along with Tenji's daughter, Uno no Sarara (the future Empress Jitō), to become a monk.

-The emperor declared Ōtomo his successor. Ōtomo summoned six subjects to the emperor's bedroom and made them swear to help him in front of his father.
+The emperor declared Ōtomo his successor. Ōtomo summoned six subjects to the emperor's bedroom and had them swear to help him in the presence of his father.
 Tenji nodded his assent, and several days later, he died.